 Best Management Practices

 Best management practices (BMPs) describe ways to manage your land and activities to mitigate pollution of surface and groundwater near you.
 These practices are usually simple and low tech, and benefit your household and land in many ways.
 Click the pictures below to learn more about specific BMPs.
-You can also check out this BMP Monitoring Guide to see how they are monitored.
+You can also check out this BMP Monitoring Guide to see how streams are monitored.

 Some examples of agricultural BMPs include safe management of animal waste, controlling pests and nutrients, contour farming, crop rotation, and vegetative buffers near streams.
 As outlined by the CORE 4 program*, there are 8 types of agricultural BMPs which include: